Skip to content

 }

-Install AI Skills for interactive, workflow-guided assistance across Claude Code, Codex CLI, and Gemini CLI:
+Install AI Skills for interactive, workflow-guided assistance across Claude Code, Codex CLI, and Gemini CLI.
+Skills ship inside the ironflow binary, so write them to disk and wire your agent:

 Terminal window